library-data-platform/ldlite/srs.md

 ldpmarc -D data -M
 ```

-This should create a new table `public.srs_marctab` containing the
+This should create a new table `folio_source_record.marctab`
-MARC records in a form such as:
+containing the MARC records in a form such as:

 ```
                 srs_id                | line |              matched_id              | instance_hrid |             instance_id              | field | ind1 | ind2 | ord | sf |                 content